rickhelmus/patRoon/src/pugixml/readme-patRoon.txt

-This directory contains a stripped version of pugixml (1.9, retrieved at 10 Aug 2018).
+This directory contains a stripped version of pugixml (1.12, retrieved at 20 May 2022).